Ciara's Plastic Free July

-We're a week into Plastic Free July now and I have to admit there have been some hiccups along the way.
+We're a week into Plastic Free July now and I have to admit there have already been some hiccups along the way.
 I am quite conscious of my plastic consumption on a daily basis but I dove straight into the challenge without much thought or preparation beforehand and naively thought it would be quite easy.
 I thought to myself, instead of getting rid of all things plastic I am instead going to prohibit myself from buying any plastic throughout the month and hopefully beyond July.
 I guess that meant I could have gone and stocked up on all my shampoo and conditioner etc on the 30th June (damn why did I not think of that?)
-Essentially this means I can start out easy and it will get more and more difficult as the month goes on when I start running out of things like dish washer soap.
+Essentially this means I can start out easy and it will get more and more difficult as the month goes on when I start running out of things like dish washer soap. 😬 Tips welcome!

 We were actually away visiting family on the 1st of July so after a quick look in the cupboard of where we were staying, there was an urgent scramble to stock up on zero plastic packaged food for the next few days.
-A last minute plan was made to head to Cork City with my cotton cotton bags and glass jars clinking away inside.
+A last minute plan was made to head to Cork City with my cotton bags and glass jars clinking away inside.

 My first Plastic Free July meal was a bit or a cheat in that I didn't prepare it myself.
 I visited 'Izz' a Palestinian Cafe (@cafeizz), that I had heard so much about and got a breakfast pastry and some fresh tamarind juice.
 Indoor dining is still prohibited here in Ireland due to the corona virus so everything is takeaway which is not helping the environment in terms of single use packaging.
 My breakfast would have been served in plastic had I not asked.
 I had my Global WAKEcup water bottle which the waitress was kind enough to serve the tamarind juice in and I took my pastry in a biodegradable napkin.
-Next stop was the Quay Co-op who my relief had a selection of loose fruit and veg and just in the last month they set up a new dry food dispenser.
+Next stop was the Quay Co-op who to my relief had a selection of loose fruit and veg and just in the last month they set up a new dry food dispenser.
 The selection here was limited though it covered me for the essentials, like muesli, rice, nuts and seeds.
-I needed to buy turmeric for my morning tea and sadly they had a few turmeric knobs in a little plastic bag which seems to me like unnecessary packaging since most of the time it is peeled.
+I needed to buy turmeric for my morning tea and sadly they had a few turmeric knobs in a little plastic bag which seems to me like unnecessary packaging since most of the time it is peeled anyway for consumption.
 They also had a glass bottle of pressed turmeric but I opted to try somewhere else and found some loose.

 The next place I visited was a goldmine for getting on the Plastic Free July bandwagon - Cork's English Market!
 Stalls upon stalls of loose fruit and veg, freshly baked bread, fish mongers and butchers.
 I had taken my Global WAKEcup stainless steel lunchboxes with me and stocked up on all things meat, fish and bread.
 I also got some cheese which was wrapped in grease proof paper - it did have a sticker on it which, in hindsight I think counts as my first Plastic Free Fail?
 A second goldmine that I need to go back to was Earth Way Refill Store in Midleton, Co.
 Cork.
 I visited with my little cousins and we had a great time filling up our jars with all the essentials and a few treats!